m-epasta/devSpin/spin-docs/docs/quickstart.md

 ---
 title: Quick Start
-description: Get SPN running in 5 minutes
+description: Get spin running in 5 minutes
 slug: /quickstart
 sidebar_position: 2
 ---

 #  Quick Start

-Get SPN running in your environment in less than 5 minutes.
-By the end of this guide, you'll have a working application that SPN manages completely.
+Get spin running in your environment in less than 5 minutes.
+By the end of this guide, you'll have a working application that spin manages completely.

 ## 📋 Prerequisites

 - **Node.js 18+** (for the example app)
 - **Terminal/Command Prompt**
-- **Internet connection** (to download SPN)
+- **Internet connection** (to download spin)

 No Docker, Kubernetes, or cloud accounts required for this quick start!

-## 1. Install SPN CLI
+## 1. Install spin CLI

 Choose your installation method: